-1. Geology Description 1.1 Artificial Ground, 1.1.1 Is there any Artificial Ground /Made Ground present beneath the study site?
-No 1.1.2 Are there any records relating to permeability of artificial ground within the study site boundary?
-No 1.2 Superficial Geology & Landslips 1.2.1 Is there any Superficial Ground/Drift Geology present beneath the study site?
-Yes 1.2.2 Are there any records relating to permeability of superficial geology within the study site boundary?
-Yes 1.2.3 Are there any records of landslip within 500m of the study site boundary?
+Report Section Number of records found within (X) m of the study site boundary 1.
+Geology Description 1.1 Artificial Ground, 1.1.1 Is there any Artificial Ground /Made Ground present beneath the study site? / No 1.1.2 Are there any records relating to permeability of artificial ground within the study site boundary? n No .2 Superficial Geology & Landslips 1.2.1 Is there any Superficial Ground/Drift Geology present beneath the stu site? dy Yes 1.2.2 Are there any records relating to permeability of superficial geology within the study site boundary?
+Yes 1.2.3 Are there any records of landslip within 500m of the study site bounda nry?
 No 1.2.4 Are there any records relating to permeability of landslips within the study site boundary?
-No 1.3 Bedrock, Solid Geology & Faults 1.3.1 For records of Bedrock and Solid Geology beneath the study site $\!\!\!\!\!^$ see the detailed findings section.
-1.3.2 Are there any records relating to permeability of bedrock within the study Yes publication BR211 by the Building Research Establishment?

-1.3.3 Are there any records of faults within 500m of the study site boundary?1.3.4 Is the property in a Radon Affected Area as defined by the Health

-1.3.5 Is the property in an area where Radon Protection Measures are required for new properties or extensions to existing ones as described in site\ boundary?
+No .3 Bedrock, Solid Geology & Faults 1.3.1 For records of Bedrock and Solid Geology beneath the study site see detailed findings section. the 1.3.2 Are there any records relating to permeability of bedrock within the st site boundary? udy Yes 1.3.3 Are there any records of faults within 500m of the study site boundary 7?
+No 1.3.4 Is the property in a Radon Affected Area as defined by the Health Protection Agency (HPA) and if so what percentage of homes are above Action Level?
+The property is not in a Radon Affected Area, as the less than 1% of properties are above the Action Level 1.3.5 Is the property in an area where Radon Protection Measures are requi for new properties or extensions to existing ones as described in publication BR211 by the Building Research Establishment? red No radon protective measures are necessary